chrischizinski/SNR_R_Group/_posts/2016-10-20-Correlation.md

 The RMarkdown file for this lesson can be found [here](https://raw.githubusercontent.com/chrischizinski/SNR_R_Group/master/Rmd/2016-10-20-Correlation.Rmd)

+This lesson will follow Chapter 5 in Quinn and Keough (2002).

 ## Correlation analysis

 Consider a study, where we are interested in the relationship between two random variables.